jvns/shell-examples/README.md

 ### bash examples

-This set of examples goes with the "Bite Size Bash" zine (coming out soon!) from https://wizardzines.com
+This set of examples goes with zine [Bite Size Bash](https://wizardzines.com/zines/bite-size-bash).
+There's approximately one file per page of the zine.

 ### how to run the examples